logzio/logzio-helm/charts/logzio-telemetry/README.md

       cpu: "512m"
 ```

+> [!WARNING]
-When the `requests` and `limits` objects are empty (`{}`), no resource constraints are applied to the pods.
+> When the `requests` and `limits` objects are empty (`{}`), no resource constraints are applied to the pods.
+>

-**⚠️ WARNING**: Running pods without resource limits in production environments can lead to resource contention and cluster instability if the collector consumes excessive memory or CPU.
+> Running pods without resource limits in production environments can lead to resource contention and cluster instability if the collector consumes excessive memory or CPU.

 ### Adding application metrics